jaideep-siva/Literature-based-chatbot/README.md

 # ECE Chatbot

-This was my final project for a natural language processing class, in this project, I used various state-of-the-art tools to create a domain-based chatbot to improve performance of pre-existing LLMs in new and niche domains.
+This was my final project for a natural language processing class, in this project, I used various state-of-the-art tools to create a domain-based chatbot to improve the performance of pre-existing LLMs in new and niche domains.

 ## Overview

-The notebook is structured to provide a logical flow from basic setups to more sophisticated chatbot functionalities, ensuring a comprehensive understanding and practical approach to chatbot development within the ECE domain.
+The notebook is structured to provide a logical flow from basic setups to more sophisticated chatbot functionalities, ensuring a comprehensive understanding and practical approach to chatbot development within the provided domain.

 ## Getting Started